telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 > The [schema.model](#configuration-schema.model) configuration will not be used to parse the set data items.
 The data should be parsed in advance.

+Compare with the [`view`](#methods-view) method, which will return the data items that correspond to the current page, filter, sort and group configuration.

 #### Parameters

 ##### value `Array|kendo.data.ObservableArray`